Essential Commands to Teach Your Dog

 One of the great things about dogs is that they’re so smart.
 While it might not seem like your dog is a genius when they’re drooling or chasing their tail, dogs have an incredible ability to learn.
 These furry friends understand consequences and can respond to dozens of different verbal cues.
 All it takes is some patience and perseverance to gain your dog’s trust and obedience.

 If you’ve never trained a dog before, you might not know where to start.
-It’s best to build off simple commands and stay consistent.
+The best way to teach your dog commands is to build off simple commands and stay consistent.
 Learn some basic dog training commands to start working with your dog today.

 General Rules of Thumb